Category theory for scientists (Old version): Limits and colimits

 \end{example}

 \begin{exercise} Let $[1]=\fbox{$\LMO{0}\To{\;f\;}\LMO{1}$}$ be the linear order graph of length 1 and let $P=\Paths([1])$ be its paths-graph, as in Example \ref{ex:paths-graph} (so $P$ should have three arrows and two vertices).
-Draw the graph $P\cross P$. \end{exercise}
+Draw the graph $P\times P$. \end{exercise}

 \begin{exercise} Recall from Example \ref{ex:dds} that a discrete dynamical system (DDS) is a set $s$ together with a function $f\taking s\to s$.
 By now it should be clear that if is the loop schema, then a DDS is simply an instance (a functor) $I\taking\Loop\to\Set$.
 We have not yet discussed products of DDS's, but perhaps you can guess how they should work.
-For example, consider the instances $I,J\taking\Loop\to\Set$ tabulated below:

-\sexc Make a guess and tabulate $I\cross J$.
+For example, consider the instances $I,J\taking\Loop\to\Set$ tabulated below: ~ \sexc Make a guess and tabulate $I\times J$.
 Then draw it.\footnote{The result is not necessarily inspiring, but at least computing it is straightforward.} \next Recall the notion of natural transformations between functors (see Example \ref{ex:graph hom as NT done out}), which in the case of functors $\Loop\to\Set$ are the morphisms of instances.
-Do you see clearly that there is a morphism of instances $I\cross J\to I$ and $I\cross J\to J$?
-Just check that if you look only at the left-hand coordinates in your $I\cross J$, you see something compatible with $I$. \endsexc \end{exercise}
+Do you see clearly that there is a morphism of instances $I\times J\to I$ and $I\times J\to J$?
+Just check that if you look only at the left-hand coordinates in your $I\times J$, you see something compatible with $I$. \endsexc \end{exercise}

-In every case above, what's most important to recognize is that there are projection maps $I\cross J\to I$ and $I\cross J\to J$, and that the construction of $I\cross J$ seems as straightforward as possible, subject to having these projections.
+In every case above, what's most important to recognize is that there are projection maps $I\times J\to I$ and $I\times J\to J$, and that the construction of $I\times J$ seems as straightforward as possible, subject to having these projections.
 It is time to give the definition.

 \begin{definition} Let $\mcC$ be a category and let $X,Y\in\Ob(\mcC)$ be objects.
 A {\em span on $X$ and $Y$} consists of three constituents $(Z,p,q)$, where $Z\in\Ob(\mcC)$ is an object, and where $p\taking Z\to X$ and $q\taking Z\to Y$ are morphisms in $\mcC$.